fischem69/opseu549.github.io/_pages/covid-19.md

 ---
 layout: page
 title: COVID-19 related information
-subtitle: (as it relates to your rights as an employee of the ONtario Science Centre)
+subtitle: (that affect your employee of the Ontario Science Centre)
 published: true
 ---